python/mypy/docs/source/error_code_list.rst

 be a union type, ``Any``, or various other special types.

-You can also get this error if the target has been imported from a module mypy can't find the source for, since any such definitions are treated by mypy as values with ``Any`` types.
+You can also get this error if the target has been imported from a module whose source mypy cannot find, since any such definitions are treated by mypy as values with ``Any`` types.

 Report syntax errors [syntax]